- How to determine the true value of a company

 Remember, asking the right questions is as much about disqualifying bad deals as it is about finding good ones.
 The process helps you analyze a business in order to determine whether or not you can improve it, whether it’s a good fit for you personally, and whether it’s a good use of your money.

 Acquira has built a robust training system that helps new entrepreneurs know what to look for when buying a business.
 If you’re interested in acquiring your own company, the journey begins with the Accelerator Program.
-To find out if you're eligible, head to our Accelerator page and apply now.
+To apply to the program, fill out the form below.

 Acquira is a business acquisition in a box service.
 We help entrepreneurs buy businesses and we invest in them and their chosen businesses.
 We are here to help ensure that each business we work with is posed to make the biggest positive impact possible for its owners, employees, and community.